 When owners, Lester and Linda Schwartz purchased the land that was to become Fort Ross Seaview Vineyards, it was virgin forest and grassland overlooking the Pacific Ocean.
 Close to the ocean and blanketed with heavy fog, they weren’t sure if they would be successful growing wine grapes there.

-After years of research, they planted the first vineyards in 1994.
-Most are small plots, a half-acre to an acre, some are the highest in the AVA, at 1700 ft.
 Fort Ross Seaview is also the closest AVA to the Pacific Ocean.
-Fort Ross Seaview Vineyards produce pinot noir, chardonnay, and pinotage taking a minimalist approach, allowing the beauty of the climate to speak via the wine, and prove all detractors wrong.
+Fort Ross Seaview Vineyards produce Pinot Noir, Chardonnay, and Pinotage taking a minimalist approach, allowing the beauty of the climate to speak via the wine, and prove all detractors wrong.

 The Russian River Valley

 Elevations vary from the valley floor up to 1200 feet in the Sebastopol Hills.
-Cooler areas produce brighter wines with higher acidity, while the warmer areas in the northern part of the Valley produce more full-bodied wines with richer fruit flavors; still well-balanced with bright acidity and soft tannins.
+Cooler areas produce brighter red fruit wines with higher acidity, while the warmer areas in the northern part of the Valley produce more full-bodied wines with richer fruit flavors; still well-balanced with bright acidity and soft tannins.

 Russian River Valley Producers